 Further information about the chair and vice-chairs of the association can be found below .

 The LGA Executive comprises the members of the Leadership Board, the chairs of the policy boards and representatives of Wales and the nine English regions.
 The County Councils Network (CCN), District Councils Network (DCN) and the Special Interest Group of Municipal Authorities (SIGOMA) also have a non-voting place along with the chair of Local Partnerships.

 Board Lead Members

-Each policy board and panel includes a chair, vice-chair and two deputy chairs – one nominated by each group.
+Each policy board includes a chair, vice-chair and two deputy chairs – one nominated by each group.
 Collectively these are known as ‘Lead Members' and they oversee delivery of the priorities in the LGA's Business Plan, particularly between Board meetings.

 Every year the General Assembly elects a President of the Association.
 The four Groups also appoint a number of vice-presidents.
 The president and vice-presidents are parliamentary representatives from the House of Commons, House of Lords, and they represent and champion the interests of local government in Parliament.